Plants & Plant Products

 Dried edible plant products require inspection on arrival to determine risk status.
 In the case of some seeds (especially popping corn) specific conditions for importation apply.
 All nuts for eating, particularly those in shells, require inspection.
 In the case of whole macadamia and walnuts, treatment may be necessary.

-New Zealand Food Safety Authority can also provide you with information on Gifts and Food for personal consumption .
-We suggest that travellers contact MAF Biosecurity New Zealand before bringing any food items associated with plant material.
+The Ministry for Primary Industries can also provide you with information on Gifts and Food for personal consumption .
+We suggest that travellers contact MPI before bringing any food items associated with plant material.
 More information on the requirements is available in Importing Plant Products.